XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 _Triggering transaction_: A transaction that causes the federators to start the process of signing and submitting a new response transaction.
 For example, sending XRP to the mainchain's door account is a triggering transaction that causes the federators to submit a new transaction on the sidechain.

 _Response transaction_: A transaction submitted by the federators in reaction to a triggering transaction.
-Note that triggering transaction and response transaction depends on context.
-Sending XRP from a door account to a user account is a response transaction when thinking about cross chain transactions.
-It is a triggering transaction when thinking about how to handle failed transactions.
+In most cases, the response transaction occurs on the opposite chain as the triggering transaction.
+However, there are some exceptions for handling failed transactions.

 ## How to Set Up a Federated Sidechain